kddubey/pretrain-on-test/analysis/README.md

 classification is initialized with random weights.)
 While these visualizations tell us about how raw accuracy differences vary, they do not tell us how the mean accuracy difference varies.
-We seek a neat answer to the core question: on our benchmark of 25 classification tasks, how much does the average performance differ between two modeling techniques, and how much does this average difference vary?
+We seek a neat answer to the core question: on our benchmark of 25 classification tasks, how much does the average benchmark accuracy differ between two modeling techniques, and how much does this average difference vary?

 One way to communicate the variance is to estimate the standard error of the mean difference across classification tasks.
 But the standard error statistic can be